spinnaker/spinnaker.github.io/community/captains-log/index.md

 sidebar:
   nav: community
 ---
 _Welcome to the first report on the state of Spinnaker.
-This Captain's Log contains regularly updated contribution and code repository metrics, to visualize the story of the Spinnaker project's growth._
+This Captain's Log contains regularly updated project contribution and code repository metrics, to visualize the story of the Spinnaker's growth across its ecosystem._

-You may have heard [success stories](/success-stories/) of enterprises moving from brittle deployments to continuous delivery with Spinnaker:
+[Success stories](/success-stories/) from around the web tell of enterprises moving from brittle deployments to continuous delivery with Spinnaker:
 * [Airbnb uses Spinnaker](https://techbeacon.com/app-dev-testing/how-airbnb-scaled-its-migration-continuous-delivery-spinnaker) to migrate from monolith to service-oriented architecture.
 * [SAP leverages Spinnaker](https://blog.spinnaker.io/pipeline-redemption-how-spinnaker-is-shaping-delivery-excellence-at-sap-3b3c931b4f63?) on its mission to run the world better.
 * [Pinterest boosts productivity with Spinnaker](https://devops.com/devops-chat-ci-cd-velocity-for-large-monolithic-services-with-pinterest/) as it pioneers visual discovery.